 (Fery’s black body)

 In actual practice, no natural object possesses strictly the properties of a perfectly black body.
-But the lamp-black and platinum black are a good approximation of black body.
+But the lamp-black and platinum black are a good approximation of the black body.
 They absorb about 99 % of the incident radiation.
 The most simple and commonly used black body was designed by Fery.
-It consists of an enclosure with a small opening which is painted black from inside.
+It consists of an enclosure with a small opening which is painted black from the inside.
 The opening acts as a perfect black body.

 Any radiation that falls on the opening goes inside and has very little chance of escaping the enclosure before getting absorbed through multiple reflections.
-The cone opposite to the opening ensures that no radiation is reflected back directly.
+The cone opposite the opening ensures that no radiation is reflected back directly.

-Black body Radiation Video
+Black Body Radiation Video

-Absorption, Reflection, and Emission of Radiations
+Absorption, Reflection and Emission of Radiations